27 Non-Touristy Things to Do in San Francisco

 Photo by Jessie Beck

-Hike from Glen Canyon Park to Twin Peaks
+7. Hike from Glen Canyon Park to Twin Peaks

 As long as Karl (the city’s personified fog) is taking a break, Twin Peaks is a great spot for a view of the city.
-With trails that lead from the neighborhoods below up to the top, it also a fine end destination for a moderate, uphill urban hike—we suggest the 3.8-mile Glen Canyon Park to Twin Peaks loop.
+With trails that lead from the neighborhoods below up to the top, it also a fine end destination for a moderate, uphill urban hike.
+We suggest the 3.8-mile Glen Canyon Park to Twin Peaks loop.

-Attend a drag show brunch
+11. Attend a drag show brunch

 Rainbow flags fly high in the Castro, and it’s long been the center of the city’s LGBTQ+ scene.
 If you happen to be in town for Pride, you’re sure to find the biggest parties here (and nearby Dolores Park).
-Any other time of the year, one of the most fun ways to embrace spirit of the Castro is with a drag show brunch at Beaux, the Lookout, or Midnight Sun—mimosa in hand, naturally.
+Any other time of the year, one of the most fun ways to embrace the spirit of the Castro is with a drag show brunch at Beaux, the Lookout, or Midnight Sun—mimosa in hand, naturally.

 Interior lobby of the SFMOMA art museum